 If you’re looking to save money and get out of debt fast, the 5-year term is best.
 The drawback to this is that you’ll have higher monthly payments, but you’ll pay less in interest than other terms.
 Make sure you’re in a sound financial position if you choose this loan term.

 On another positive note, choosing the 20-year term will also lower your debt-to-income ratio, which could potentially make it easier for you to get an auto or home loan.
 DTI is calculated by taking your total monthly obligations (such as rent and credit card payments) and dividing it by your gross monthly income.
 If you think you’ll want to finance a new car or ditch your landlord in the near future, the 20-year term might be your best choice.

-Then there are the in-between options (7, 10, and 15-year repayment plans).
+There are also in-between options (7, 10, and 15-year repayment plans).
 To choose the best one overall, find a monthly payment you can easily handle that also gets you out of debt in a reasonable amount of time.
 Make sure to also think about retirement savings and vacation savings when doing the math.

 Fixed Rates vs. Variable Rates

 Interest rates come in two different packages: fixed and variable.
 Which one you choose really often depends on what kind of person you are.

 A fixed interest rate is one that never changes.
 The rate you’re given is the one you’ll have for the entire life of the loan.
 The plus side to choosing a fixed interest rate is that you’ll always know what your payments are going to be.
 Therefore, while making your monthly budget, you’ll know exactly how much to set aside for your student loan payments.

 The downside to this is that if interest rates go down, your payments won’t reflect it.
 So while everyone else is enjoying lower payments, you’ll be making the same (and in this scenario, higher) monthly payment until your loan is entirely paid off.
 Still, there is something to be said for predictability.